For consumer brands, the most important metric you may not be paying attention to is Instagram Saves.

 Introduced on Instagram in December 2016, Saves might not be as high profile as vanity metrics such as Likes or Followers, or even as widely tracked as other authorized data points such as Impressions.
 However, it speaks more directly to what really matters for consumer brands – purchasing intent.
 If a product post resonates with someone so much that they want to save and return to that content, that’s a far clearer indicator that a consumer is interested in buying that product.

 At a recent Advertising Week panel with ListenFirst, Sophia Lief, the Senior Manager of Global Social Media at Michael Kors, talked about an analysis of their top 10 Instagram posts by Saves between January 1 – September 24, 2019.
 They found that these posts all fit the same pattern—a clear message showing a single product.
 By doubling down on that strategy, Michael Kors is able to produce even more Instagram content that connects with their audience.

 What else should retail brands know about Instagram Saves?
-Using exclusive ListenFirst Content Benchmarking data, we pulled together these key findings about Instagram Saves as well as some recommendations on how to best leverage the feature.
+Using exclusive ListenFirst social media benchmarks, we pulled together these key findings about Instagram Saves as well as some recommendations on how to best leverage the feature.

 1. Video Is Most Likely To Be Saved

 Whomever came up with the expression “take a picture, it will last longer” clearly didn’t have an Instagram account.
 So far this year (January 1 – October 7, 2019), consumer brands’ Instagram videos have been saved 106% more often than their Carousel posts and 179% more often than their Instagram Image posts.
 If a consumer brand wants to increase the frequency of their posts being saved, sharing more videos will have the most impact.

 2. Audiences Are Increasingly Likely To Save Instagram Posts